Kozhikode Kerala, India Travel Guide

 A park built around a historical pond, ideal for evening strolls.

-A historical port famous for traditional wooden boat building (Uru).
+A historical port famous for classic wooden boat building (Uru).

-Use autorickshaws for short distances and ride-sharing apps like Uber/Ola for convenience.
+Use autorickshaws for short distances plus ride-sharing apps like Uber/Ola for convenience.
 Buses cover longer routes.

 Dress modestly, especially when visiting religious sites, and remove footwear before entry.